Ultrasound Guided Barbotage for Calcific Tendinitis in Manchester

 Frequently Asked Questions

-This section addresses common queries regarding the barbotage procedure for calcific tendinitis of the shoulder, detailing the most common questions asked and includes costs, side effects, pain level, aftercare, recovery time, and potential complications.
+This section addresses common queries regarding the barbotage procedure for calcific tendinitis of the shoulder.

 Following a barbotage procedure, patients may experience acute pain, bruising, and swelling.
 Infection is rare, with 1 in 10,000 cases reported, and there may also be instances of post-injection bursitis which itself is painful but often settles down after 7-10 days.